aivarsk/notes/design.md

 The so-called "cloud architectures" are not an architecture at all.
 They are a deployment strategy that removes choices, adds complexity, and locks you into a specific vendor.
 They often damage (or preclude you from having) an actual architecture.
 Literally everything you do in the cloud, you could do with multiple threads in a monolith (something I often do before breaking up the monolith into distinct services because it makes building and testing easier).
 So, the architecture can be deployed on the cloud or in a monolith.

+DRY - some duplication is cheaper than the wrong abstraction.

 [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/)